matrix-org/matrix-spec-proposals/proposals/3862-event-match-almost-anything.md

 primitive values in the event body into a lowercase string representation.
 In particular this means

-- Strings are converted into lowercase (this already happens today)
+- Strings are converted into case-insensitive strings (this already happens today)
 - `true` / `false` become `"true"` / `"false"`
 - Integers such as `123` become `"123"`
 - `null` becomes `"null"`